sauvc/rulebook/rulebook.md

 ### 3. Target Reacquisition
 The aim of this task is to reacquire a previously detected target.

-This task is only attemptable if the [Target Acquisition](#2.-target-acquisition) has been successfully completed.
+This task is only attempt-able if the [Target Acquisition](#2.-target-acquisition) has been successfully completed.
 Furthermore, the AUV has to leave the target zone, before it can attempt the Target Reacquisition task.
 Every part of the AUV needs to clear the target zone, before it can be considered outside the target zone.

 After the AUV is outside the target zone, it needs to reacquire the target and pick up the ball that it dropped in the [Target Acquisition](#2.-target-acquisition) task.
 The AUV has to hold on to the ball till the <span class="emphasis">end of attempt</span> to successfully complete this task.